 UI pair knows their worth

 Jul.
-26—An undersized wide receiver from College of San Mateo Junior College and a converted tight end were selected as the Big Sky's preseason all-conference pass catchers.
+26—An undersized wide receiver from College of San Mateo, a junior college, and a converted tight end were selected as the Big Sky's preseason all-conference pass catchers.

 Idaho's Jermaine Jackson and Hayden Hatten are now clear of their negative recruiting marks following an electric 2022 season in which they both had over 1,000 receiving yards.